simitter/CollectMe/ReadMe.txt

 The Main Window

-When you start the Main Window the add-on will automatically build a mount and pet list based on your faction, class and professions.
+When you start the Main Window the add-on will automatically build a mount, pet, title list based on your faction, class.
-By hovering over a pet or mount with the mouse you will receive additional information where to get it.
+By hovering over a pet/mount/title with the mouse you will receive additional information where to get it.
 Ignore List

-You can add pets to an ignore list by right-clicking on them, if you don't want them or you can't get them by any reasons.
+You can add an item to the ignore list by right-clicking on them, if you don't want them or you can't get them by any reasons.
 Filters

 In addition to the Ignore List, you can add some pre-configured filters in the option menu.
-Those filters will hide companions and mounts from both, the missing and the ignore list.
+Those filters will hide companions, mounts and titles from both, the missing and the ignore list.
 This will allow you to keep the list small to bring in some general survey.
 By combining the filters and the ignore list you should have a good compromise of speed and detail.
 Priority-based random companion summoning

 The add-on can summon a random companion by using the slash command /cm randomcompanion.
 I highly recommend to use a macro for this.